-Warning: Email and document misusing the name and details of Mills & Reeve LLP
+Warning: Emails misusing the name of a partner of Mills & Reeve LLP

 What is the scam?

-Any business or transactions through the email address "email@example.com" or telephone number “+447418343647”are not undertaken by a solicitor’s practice or an individual authorised or regulated by the SRA.
+Any business or transactions through the email addresses, telephone number, or registered office address mentioned above are not undertaken by a solicitor's practice authorised and regulated by the SRA or by an individual authorised and regulated by the SRA.

 Is there a genuine firm or person?